Blazemeter/taurus/site/dat/docs/JMeter.md

                                       # to thread names, true by default
 ```

+## Shutdown Delay
+By default, Taurus tries to call graceful JMeter shutdown by using its UDP shutdown port (this works only for non-GUI).
+There is option to wait for JMeter to exit before killing it forcefully, called `shutdown-wait`.
+Bu default, its value is 5 seconds.

 ## Modifications for Existing Scripts

 JMeter executor allows you to apply some modifications to the JMX file before running JMeter (this affects both existing JMXes and generated from requests):